January 13, 2014

 As mentioned earlier this year Bitsphere participated again at the Oneminute contest in Aarau, Switzerland.
 Sad enough the programming had to be done in rather difficult personal circumstances so it is way not the best video and the jurors in Aarau shared this opinion by screening it off the contest.
-To see it olympic: there is a video 2012 and it was screened at all:
+To see it olympic: there is a video in 2013 and it was screened at all:

 Last years video was selected by theoneminutes.org for a screening in various museums in Benelux countries.
 It was part of a series of videos referencing to “rhytm” which was screened during August in unexpected places in some known houses.
 For those who have not seen the video yet here you find it again:

 July 29, 2013

 Bitsphere is proud to announce a new collection of ring tones at soundcloud and bandcamp.
 The ring tones deal with a theme widely known: the ancient Muses.
 The plan goes to upload one ring tone every two weeks.
 Todays theme is Klio.

 To listen and download go to http://bitsphere.bandcamp.com/track/klio.

 As ever you are very welcome to leave a comment!